 It's not enough for companies to pick the right software.
 Equally important is ensuring that the dispatch app is implemented properly across the organization.
 This means helping delivery drivers make the most of the solution by empowering them through proper training.

 Companies must document the step-by-step workflow and set expectations for drivers to follow regarding the use of the app.
 Fleet managers must emphasize how and why the dispatch software is critical in their delivery operations and how properly using its features will help the business provide customer-centric delivery services—while helping drivers themselves navigate last mile challenges more easily.

 Having your dispatch app on the cloud brings many benefits.
 For one, cloud-based systems provide quick access to real-time data anytime and anywhere.
 The cloud also spares businesses the hassle and cost of deploying and managing their own hardware.
 Most importantly, however, the cloud empowers businesses to scale seamlessly without requiring costly capital expenditures.
 This puts you in a position to handle increased order volumes or truck routes without missing a beat.

 Integrate Enterprise Systems

-Some dispatch solutions can also be integrated with other programs or enterprise systems—e.g. accounting software, telematics solutions, point of sale systems, and electronic logging devices.
+Some dispatch solutions can also be integrated with other programs or enterprise systems—e.g. accounting software, telematics fleet management systems, point of sale solutions, and electronic logging devices.
 When adopting a new solution, it’s important to find something that will slot easily into your existing IT stack.
 Fleet owners should ask themselves whether the integration of the dispatch solution with other systems is feasible and if the integration will remove operational inefficiencies.
 Programs and solutions that can work together with the dispatch app will help businesses streamline processes across business units and even aid in lowering operating costs.

 Include Other Business Units